Best Storm Window Brands (2024 Guide)

 When shopping for storm windows, you want the best return on your investment.
 Below are the key factors we recommend comparing when choosing what brand to go with.

-• Material: Window frame material makes a difference in durability.
+- Material: Window frame material makes a difference in durability.
 Storm or impact windows typically come in composite, vinyl, or fiberglass options.
-Composite and fiberglass windows are considered the most durable.
+Composite and fiberglass windows are considered the best and most durable.
 Vinyl is still common, though, and in the case of storm windows, has been reinforced for added strength.
 We don’t recommend wood or aluminum for storm protection.
 Wood is an organic material that doesn’t hold up well to flood conditions.
 Aluminum is prone to rusting when exposed to high moisture.

 Advice From a Homeowner